ibnuda/fpmortals/manuscript/complete.md

     ...
   }
 ~~~~~~~~

-This is very useful if we have a collection of bi-things and we want
-to reorganise them into a collection of `A` and a collection of `B`

 Hal ini sangat berguna bila kita mempunyai sebuah koleksi dari bi-things
 dan kita ingin me-reorganisasi menjadi sebuah koleksi atas `A` dan